jordanskole/IoT/README.md

 * [Train Crossing Monitor](#) - Solar/3G device that broadcasts when a train is crossing an intersection.
 Test in downtown Royal Oak. _note: what if the train is stopped at an intersection?_
 * [Wifi/3G meet thermometer](#) - A meat thermometer that broadcasts the temperature of my dad's smoker.
 Thanks Henry!
 * [Blimp Drone](#) - Floats up via a string, and stays aimed at the HS field to get aerial drone shots of the game.
 Thanks Kevin!
+* [Roswell](#) - Weather ballon that captures weather data (temp, altitude, humidity, gps position) and broadcasts it back to earth via 3G [_note: maybe use xbee 40 mile?_].
+Start with fishing line leash, eventually let that fella loose!.